 - The United States Department of Agriculture (USDA) Food Safety Inspection Service (FSIS) has jurisdiction over most meat establishments.

-- With exception (custom slaughter and small firms), The Poultry Product Inspection Act requires that poultry (chickens, ducks, geese, turkeys and other domesticated fowls) be slaughtered under continuous FSIS inspection.
+- With the exception of custom slaughter and small firms, The Poultry Product Inspection Act requires that poultry (chickens, ducks, geese, turkeys, and other domesticated fowls) be slaughtered under continuous FSIS inspection.

 - All post-slaughter processing of meat and poultry products for wholesale sales is subject to continuous USDA inspection.

 The Oregon Department of Environmental Quality (DEQ) regulates waste discharge in Oregon.

 - Up to 20 tons (40,000 pounds) of slaughter and processing waste can be composted on-site annually without a permit, as long as the composting process does not adversely affect surface or ground water.

 - If waste is disposed of at permitted landfills, or into sanitary sewer systems, then firms raising, slaughtering, or processing poultry do not need to contact the DEQ or ODA regarding waste disposal.

 If waste is applied to crops or land, then a permit may be required.
 DEQ delegates the authority to ODA's Confined Animal Feeding Operations (CAFO) Program to issue permits to firms applying liquid animal waste (from raising, slaughtering, or processing) to agricultural land.

 - Prior to treating wastewater on-site, firms must contact DEQ at (503) 229-5696.